List of awards and nominations received by Jodie Foster: Primetime Emmy Awards

 The Primetime Emmy Awards, considered as a TV equivalent to the Academy Awards for film in the U.S., are presented by the Academy of Television Arts & Sciences (ATAS), the National Academy of Television Arts and Sciences (NATAS), and the International Academy of Television Arts and Sciences in various sectors of the television industry including entertainment programming, news and documentary shows.
 Currently three annual ceremonies are held; for Primetime Emmy Awards (since 1949), Daytime Emmy Awards (since 1974), and International Emmy Awards (since 1973).
+Foster has won once from four nominations.

+Producers Guild of America Awards

+The Producers Guild of America Awardss were originally established in 1990 by the Producers Guild of America (PGA) as the Golden Laurel Awards, created by PGA Treasurer Joel Freeman with the support of Guild President Leonard Stern, in order to honor the visionaries who produce and execute motion picture and television product.

 Rembrandt Awards

 The Rembrandt Awards were a Dutch film award created in 1993.
 Foster received one award.

 San Diego Film Critics Society

-The San Diego Film Critics Society (SDFCS) is an organization of film reviewers from San Diego-based publications.
+The San Diego Film Critics Society (SDFCS) is an organization of film reviewers from San Diego–based publications.
+Foster has received two nominations.

+San Francisco Bay Area Film Critics Circle

+The San Francisco Bay Area Film Critics Circle (SFBAFCC), formerly known as San Francisco Film Critics Circle, was founded in 2002 as an organization of film journalists and critics from San Francisco, California–based publications.
 Foster has received one nomination.

 Santa Barbara International Film Festival

 The Santa Barbara International Film Festival (SBIFF) is an eleven-day film festival held in Santa Barbara, California since 1986.
 Foster has been awarded once by the festival.